Vigo28/Vigo28/README.md

 ## 😄 Fun Facts About Me

 - I like solving logical problems once I understand the bigger picture
-- I enjoy learning new tech without rushing — step by step
+- I enjoy learning new tech without rushing, step by step
 - I’m casually exploring where I fit best in the data world